elenderg/PAL-1000/instruções de compilação.md

 `Call "kernel32.dll" "Beep" with 220 and 200.`

 Simple enough.
 Unfortunately, the whole affair is complicated by sentences that require additional processing and/or more than one call to properly execute.
-This sentence, for example...`
+This sentence, for example...

 `Put the box's height divided by 2 into a center offset.`

-...requires fragments for on-the-fly allocation of a scratch` variable (to calculate and hold the address of the "height" field in the box record), with more fragments for on-the-fly allocation of an intermediate` variable (to hold the result we get when we secretly call the Noodle's "divide a number by another number" routine to divide the box's height by 2), with even more fragments for on-the-fly allocation of the local` "center offset" target variable that will be passed to the Noodle's bottom-level "put a number into another number" routine to fill in.`
+...requires fragments for on-the-fly allocation of a scratch variable (to calculate and hold the address of the "`height`" field in the box record), with more fragments for on-the-fly allocation of an intermediate variable (to hold the result we get when we secretly call the Noodle's "divide a number by another number" routine to divide the box's height by 2), with even more fragments for on-the-fly allocation of the local "`center offset`" target variable that will be passed to the Noodle's bottom-level "`put a number into another number`" routine to fill in.

-So let's get to it.`
+So let's get to it.

 169. In the gray, move our abort line down and uncomment the next step: